-Overview: This ballot initiative uses provisions in the California state zoning laws to establish an overlay zoning district in Laguna's most visible and most used areas of our city.
+Overview: Measure Q uses provisions in the California state zoning laws to establish an overlay zoning district in Laguna's most visible and most used areas of our city.
 This new zone would consist of the areas within 750 ft. of State Route 133 (Laguna Canyon) or State Route 1 (Coast Highway).

-The provisions described below will be established by a direct vote of the residents, and thus could only be amended by a direct vote of the residents.
+The provisions described below will be established by a simple majority of votes, and thus could only be amended by a simple majority of votes.
 Ballot Initiatives, such as this, are enabled by the California State constitution.
 It allows residents to reserve for their review any aspect of local legislative decisions, including establishing a limited zoning district.
 Voters in several other Southern California cities have already established similar provisions.

-Purpose: This ballot initiative is being circulated by Laguna Residents First (LRF), a grassroots political action committee promoting policies and programs that protect the unique value of Laguna Beach.
-LRF is for preserving the local environment here including the heritage and charm of Laguna.
-LRF believes that as the city evolves and changes with the times, major development projects should:
+Purpose: Measure Q promotes policies and programs that protect the unique value of Laguna Beach.
+It helps to preserve the local environment here including the heritage and charm of Laguna.
+As Laguna Beach evolves and changes with the times, major development projects should: